Riquet with the Tuft

-"Riquet with the Tuft" (Riquet à la houppe), also known as "Ricky of the Tuft", is a French literary fairy tale first published by Catherine Bernard in 1696.
+"Riquet with the Tuft" (Riquet à la houppe), also known as "Ricky of the Tuft", is a French literary fairy tale first published by Catherine Bernard in 1696 in Ines de Cordoue.
 The more famous version is that of Charles Perrault in his Histoires ou contes du temps passé in 1697.

 Name

 Three possible explanations of the name Riquet exist: